*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 - Day Pass at San Pedro de Majagua – This spot on Isla Grande has a really large beach area and offers a similar relaxed and slightly more upscale experience compared to IslaBela.

-- Day Pass at Coralina Island – Located around the corner from IslaBela, there’s a lovely deck here overlooking the water.
+- Day Pass at Coralina Island – Located around the corner from IslaBela, there’s a lovely deck here overlooking the water and would make a good spot for a relaxed Rosario Islands day trip.

 - Day Pass at Isla del Sol – There’s a pool here and a lovely view.
 We thought the beach was very rocky though, so it’s best if you prefer swimming in the pool and only lounging on the beach.
 Read our review here.